Phlebia tremellosa: Taxonomy

 The fungus was originally described in 1794 by German botanist Heinrich Adolf Schrader, who called it Merulius tremellosus.
 Nakasone and Burdsall transferred the taxon to the genus Phlebia in 1984, when they placed Merulius in synonymy.

 It is commonly known as the "trembling Merulius", or "jelly rot".

 Description

 Fruit bodies of the fungus are fan-shaped to semicircular, measuring 2–4 cm wide by 5–10 cm long.
 They have a spongy to fibrous texture, comprising stalkless caps or spreading crusts.
 The upper surface, white to pale yellow in colour, can be dry to moist, and hairy to woolly; the margin is usually white to translucent.
 The undersurface, bearing the fertile hymenium, features radiating to wrinkled ridges and cross veins, and often forms pore-like depressions on mature specimens.
 Its colour is yellowish orange or pinkish orange.
 The flesh of this fungus is about 2 mm thick, with a fleshy to gelatinous texture and white to yellowish colour.

-In Dutch, the mushroom is known as bacon-pork rind mushroom because of the resembling with a piece of bacon.
-It is inedible.
+The visual similarity of the fungus to bacon gives rise to the Dutch common name bacon-pork rind mushroom, although it is inedible.